Skip to main content

 Thanks to the generous and knowledgeable members of the Windsor Boys and Windsor Girls School Facebook groups, I was able to gather numerous old photographs and even a full floor plan of the grounds for reference.

-Over the course of two years, I created a final virtual tour consisting of 39 immersive 360-degree images showcasing various locations throughout the school grounds.
 The tour also features popup image galleries displaying personal photographs from both former pupils and teachers, who kindly granted permission for their images to be shared beyond the Facebook groups.
 A full list of contributors can be found on the credits page.

-Swimming pool at the Windsor Boys School Hamm Germany by Cicada Studio
+3d rendered image of the Windsor School, Hamm Germany by Cicada Studio

-The diningroom at suppertime at the Windsor Boys School Hamm Germany by Cicada Studio
+3d rendered image of the Windsor School, Hamm Germany by Cicada Studio

-The back dyke at Windsor Boys School Hamm Germany by Cicada Studio
+3d rendered image of the Windsor School, Hamm Germany by Cicada Studio

 Doc Marten Boots